Vox Cambridge 50 Review

-There is plenty that this software offers so make sure to take advantage of it should you buy this amp.
+There is plenty that this software offers, so make sure to take advantage of it should you buy this amp.

 Vox Cambridge 50 Sound

-Vox has been making some pretty good modelers and the sound are quite good.
+Vox has been making some pretty good modelers and the sound is quite good.
 This Cambridge 50 is no different.
 Their VET technology with the use of the Nutube preamp comes pretty close to the tube sound we have come to know and love.

-Distortion and crunch sounds do have that Vintage Vox feel, the AC30 sound is what i would come to expect the real tube amp to sound and feel like.
-Vox has claimed that there are American and British sounds in the amp, but over all i found the British flavors to be the best sounds.
+Distortion and crunch sounds do have that Vintage Vox feel, the AC30 sound is what I would come to expect the real tube amp to sound and feel like.
+Vox has claimed that there are American and British sounds in the amp, but over all I found the British flavors to be the best sounds.

-Over all the sounds are good in this amplifier.
+Over all, the sounds are good in this amplifier.
 I do appreciate the Vox digital amplifiers, they have a good sound and feel to them and are appealing.
 The effects built in are good and for the price of the amp are quite impressive.

 If you’re looking to get into a vintage amplifier, like an old school Vox, then the Cambridge 50 will get you most of the way there.
 The sounds and amp models sound and feel good and don’t break the bank.